-This class will present the main results in Functional Analysis, give an introduction to linear operators on Banach and Hilbert spaces and study applications to integral and differential equations.
+This module will present the main results in Functional Analysis and give an introduction to linear operators on Banach and Hilbert spaces.
+You'll also study applications to integral and differential equations.

 Fluids & Waves

-You'll be introduced to the theory of Newtonian fluids and its application to flow problems and the dynamics of waves on water and in other contexts.
+You’ll be introduced to the theory of Newtonian fluids, its application to flow problems, and the dynamics of waves on water and in other contexts.

 Finite Element Methods for Boundary Value Problems & Approximation

 You'll be presented with the basic theory and practice of finite element methods and polynomial and piecewise polynomial approximation theory.

 Here, you’ll learn the application of mathematical models to a variety of problems in biology, medicine and ecology.
 For example, the use of mathematical modelling in biochemical reactions, the application of partial differential equations.
 The marine population modelling element will introduce the use of difference models to represent population processes through applications to fisheries, and the use of coupled ODE system to represent ecosystems.
 Practical work will include example class case studies that will explore a real-world application of an ecosystem model.